 What are the best Air fryers without Teflon/PTFE?

 As more and more air fryer manufacturers abandon PTFE or PFOA non-stick coatings, it is becoming easier to find a good air fryer with these criteria.
-In fact, many air fryer makers will use the PTFE/PFOA free angle as a part of their marketing push.
+In fact, many air fryer makers will use the PTFE/PFOA free angle as a part of their marketing push as a non-toxic brand.

 MaxiMatic EAF-05SS Air Fryer